Kurz's conservatives win Austrian election, still need coalition partner

 The widespread assumption among politicians and analysts is that the election will be followed by a long period of coalition talks.
 The current provisional government of civil servants led by former judge Brigitte Bierlein could therefore remain in place until Christmas or later.

-Editing by David Goodman and Gareth Jones
+Additional reporting by Michael Shields; Editing by David Goodman and Gareth Jones